untangledco/gddo/README.md

 ## Using a database

 gddo can optionally be used with a PostgreSQL database.
-Note that the following features require a database:
+Note that package search requires a database.

-- Package search
-- Import graphs

 Install the runtime dependencies:

 - PostgreSQL 13
-- Graphviz (required for import graphs)

 Initialize the PostgreSQL database: